Canada GST Services

 QST registration process

 No matter where you live or where your online business is based — if you have customers in Quebec, you have to follow Quebecer QST rules.
 The first step if you have not already registered your business with Revenu Québec is to do so by accessing clicSEQUR-Enterprises on the Entreprise Québec website.
-You should have on hand your business’ identification number, the name and position of the business’s authorized representative and the name(s) of the persons in charge of online services.
+You should have on hand your business’ identification number, the name and position of the business’s authorised representative.
+The name(s) of the persons in charge of online services.

 Once your business is registered on the Entreprise Québec website, you can complete form LM-1-V online to register for QST and submit it directly to “My Account for Business”.

-To complete form LM-1-V you will need to know your Québec Enterprise Number (NEQ) number as well as your federal Business Number (both available online), and the names and contact information of directors if you are incorporated.
+To complete form LM-1-V you will need to know your Québec Enterprise Number (NEQ) number.
+Your federal Business Number (both available online), and the names and contact information of directors if you are incorporated.
 Most of the questions are self explanatory.
-However, if unsure of an answer reach out to your accountant.
+However, if unsure of an answer reach out to your tax accountant.
 You will also be asked how often you want to remit GST and QST – monthly, quarterly, or annually.
 Most businesses prefer annual.
 However, there are criteria that must be met to qualify for quarterly or annual filing.
 Your accountant can help you determine your minimum filing requirement.

 Once registered for QST you are automatically registered for GST and HST.
-This is helpful if you conduct business in jurisdictions operating in provinces subject to HST and are required to charge HST.
+This is helpful if you conduct business in jurisdictions operating in provinces subject to HST.
+It’s require to charge HST.

 To register by phone, you can call Revenu Québec at 514-873-4692.
 You should have on hand the same documents needed when registering online.